jedevc/fyp-report/report.md

 run.

-Docker is an open-source tool providing paravirtualization to deliver and run applications along with their environments in fully complete *containers* (**reference needed**).
-Each container is based off of an *image*, which are built using commands from a Dockerfile.
-By having vulnspec output a Dockerfile, we can create an easily replicable environment for CTF organisers and players to run their challenges in, without having to deal with complex dependencies or setups.
+Docker is an open-source tool providing paravirtualization to deliver and run applications along with their environments in fully complete containers [@wiki-docker].
+Each container is based off of an image, each of which is built using commands from a Dockerfile.
+By having vulnspec output a Dockerfile, we can create an easily replicable environment for CTF organisers and players to run their challenges in.

-The setup of the image is rather typical, however, the process allows creating a collection of pre-defined setups for running the challenge binary.
-These setups are identified by a 3-tuple `<access>-<interface>-<method>`.
+The setup of the challenge environment is rather typical to most Dockerfiles, however, vulnspec allows creating setups from a pre-defined collection for encapsulating the challenge binary.
+Each setup is identified by a 3-tuple `<access>-<interface>-<method>`.

-The `access` determines how the challenge can be accessed, specifically:
+The `access` determines how the challenge can be accessed:

 - Over `tcp` (using a netcat forking server),
 - Over `ssh` (using OpenSSH),
 - Over `raw` (the challenge itself provides access mechanisms).

-The `interface` determines how the challenge is interface with, specifically:
+The `interface` determines how the challenge is interface with:

-- By `shell` (the user is given a fully function Bash shell, with which they can perform many operations, including running the binary)
+- By `shell` (the user is given a fully-functioning shell, with which they can perform many operations, including running the binary)
 - By `raw` (the user interfaces directly with the challenge itself)

 The `method` determines how the flag can be obtained: